sre-ish/website/portainer/README.md

 ## SECTION 3: LDAP INTEGRATION

-### Q: HOW TO AUTHENTICATE USING LDAP?
+### Q: HOW TO AUTHENTICATE USING LDAP ?

 A: LDAP integration will be triggered if templates/.settings.json exists. templates/.settings.json is a json file with the ldap infrastructure definitions.
+It should contain information regarding the user account (and password) allowed to query the ldap information, the ldap server details and the BASEDN for the search.
 See the example provided.

+### Q : IS IT POSSIBLE TO DEFINE A LDAP USER AS PORTAINER ADMINISTRATOR ?

+A: Yes!
+Use the "--ldap_user=" option.
+See "./portainer_deploy.sh --help" for details.

 ## SECTION 4: SECURITY

 ### WARNING
+portainer_deploy.sh relies on a couple of files with sensitive information.
+They are:
-The public and private certificate keys are created in '.tmp/certs'.
+- .tmp/certs: the public and private certificate keys.
 They are needed to communicate via curl to Portainer API.
-Ensure the approproate controls are applied regarding access to that content and consider change it to a protected external location.

----

-# WARNING
-portainer_deploy.sh generates a default admin password to allow a first login, and to be able to generate an Admin Token to allow it to communicate via curl to Portainer API (see .tmp/.admin_data.json).
+- .tmp/.admin_data.json: a admin password generated on the flu to allow a the generate of Admin Tokens allowing to communicate via curl to Portainer API.
+It also allows a first login into the web interface.
-Ensure the appropriate controls are applied regarding access to that content and consider change the admin password on first login.

----

-# WARNING
+- templates/.settings.json: used for the LDAP integration.
+It holds details of the LDAP infrastructure that Portainer will use for A&A purposes.
-By default, the script logs everything to /dev/null.
+- By default, the script logs to /dev/null.
 If you need to change that setting for troubleshooting purposes, please be aware that the log file may potentially capture sensitive information.

-Ensure that the appropriate controls are applied regarding access to that content and consider deleting it once you finish your debug activities.
+It is your responsibility to ensure that the appropriate controls are applied to the above content.
+Consider moving to other save locations or deleting those contents after instalation.